ckalgos/FUT-Auto-Buyer/README.md

 ### Sell Price
 * If specified the autobuyer will list the bought item for the specified price.
 * The tool will list all the cards in transfer target, make sure to move your cards to the club before running the tool to avoid losing the card.
+* Give Sell Price as -1 to move to transfer list without selling.

 ### Buy Price
 * If specified the autobuyer will buy the card matching the search critieria for the price less than or equal to specified price.